 Feathers are seen only in birds, and all the species have feathers.
 Interestingly, birds are dinosaurs – in fact, they are the sole surviving lineage in the entire dinosaur family tree.
 Hence, feathers, can be traced back to the dinosaurs.
 However, it is important to note that not all species sported feathers.

 Functionally, feathers are thought to provide flight as well as insulation.
 However, since remains of feathers have been discovered in non-flying dinosaurs, the functions of feathers have been extended to waterproofing and even thermoregulation.

-Traditionally, feathers are thought to have evolved from reptilian scales – where the scales in the ancestors of birds frayed nad spilt, eventually turning into feathers.
-It was also speculated that the ancestors of birds where small reptilians that lived in the canopies of trees, leaping from tree to tree.
-If their scales were longer, it would have provided more lift enabling the organism to glide further and further.
+Traditionally, feathers are thought to have evolved from reptilian scales – where the scales in the ancestors of birds frayed and spilt, eventually turning into feathers.
+It was also speculated that the ancestors of birds were small reptilians that lived in the canopies of trees, leaping from tree to tree.
+If their scales were longer, it would have provided more lift, enabling the organism to glide further and further.
 Later down the line, the arms would have evolved into wings – transitioning from gliding to true powered flights.
 However, new research have objections to this idea.

 Explore more fascinating topics at BYJU’S Biology.
 We also update our content to ensure accuracy as per the latest research, hence, consider registering with us – for free.